Breastfeeding And The Working Mom

 With a little planning, you can balance breastfeeding and working.
 The following tips may help make breastfeeding easier while you are working:

-- Look into a different work schedule: Work from home or work part time if you can.
+- Ask if you can create a different work schedule.
+Work from home or work part time if you can.
 Try to find a childcare center near your work if you work full time.
 Look for one that is close enough so you can go there to breastfeed your baby during the day.

 - One or both of your breasts is very swollen or painful and keeps you from breastfeeding.